Meridian Primary Care Network

 - Provide the operational people and infrastructure to allow practices to collaborate

 - Be a voice for Primary Care, one that enables what we all want; sustainable and clinically-excellent general practice.

-PCNs have seven national service deliverables; the initial three are structured medication reviews, enhanced health in care homes, and supporting early cancer diagnosis.
+PCNs have various areas they have been asked to focus on; this includes personalised care and support for patients, structured medication reviews, enhanced health in care homes, and supporting early cancer diagnosis.
 To enable this Meridian have introduced these PCN roles into the practices:

 Clinical pharmacists are highly qualified healthcare professionals who train for many years to become specialists in medicines and how they work.
 They work directly with you, as part of the general practice team, to make sure your medicines help you stay well.